| In statistical mechanics, Bose–Einstein statistics

 Note that the above formula is sometimes written:

-is the absolute activity.
+where is the absolute activity.
+Copyright(c) 2007

 - 2012.
 All rights reserved.